 (12) When relocation is authorized, the NWCO may have the wildlife in possession for no more than 24 hours unless specifically authorized by the Department.

-(13) Wildlife that is relocated shall be released at least five(5) miles outside any city limit but not more than one county distant from the capture site and must be within the state of Oklahoma.
+(13) Wildlife not euthanized, but is relocated, shall be released outside any city limit but not more than one county distant from the capture site and must be within the state of Oklahoma.